riencroonenborghs/slackmeme/README.md

 ### Slack

-Go to your slack account and set up an outgoing webhook, and have it point to your server.
+Go to your Slack account and set up an outgoing webhook, and have it point to your server.
+Use a trigger word.
 Also set up an incoming webhook for the channel you want.
-Put the incoming wehbook URL and channel in your .env
+Put the incoming webhook URL, trigger word and channel in your .env

 ```
 SLACK_INCOMING_HOOK=slackurl
+SLACK_INCOMING_TRIGGER_WORD=slackmeme:
 SLACK_CHANNEL=channel
 ```